priscilla-ainomugisha/record-linkage/README.md

 ## Documentation

-For detailed documentation on how to install, use, and contribute to this project, please refer to the [record-linkage.doc](record-linkage.doc) file.
+For detailed documentation on how to install, use, and contribute to this project, please refer to the [record-linkage.docx](record-linkage.docx) file.

 ## Requirements